fgaudo/fridgy/docs/index.md

 `Domain` and `App` represent the heart of the application. `Data` and `UI` are just implementations of that heart.
 As a general rule of thumb, you should be able to rewrite the entire app by just looking at the `Domain` and `App` layers.

-Besides those layers, there are a couple more rules that the project follows, in order to mantain the code organized.

 The `src/core` directory contains mostly utilities and helpers which are used all over the project.
 You could call it the `Core` layer, and it should not depend on this project at all.
 In fact, you could possibly put `Core` in another library and make this project (and others) depend on it.

-### Philosophies and rules
+Besides those layers, there are a couple more rules that the project follows, in order to mantain the code organized.

+### Pure functional programming

 The project strives to have a clean code approach when solving problems.
 This means that the code should be as clean as possible following a [Purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming) style, akin to Haskell.
 This is achieved through the use of [Effect](https://effect.website/), and other libraries.